seeingnft/teia-/Home.md

 Welcome to the [teia.art](https://teia.art/) wiki!

-The Teia Community is working on a community-owned, open source fork of the Tezos NFT platform [Hic et Nunc / H=N](https://www.hicetnunc.xyz/) that aims to continue the spirit of H=N in a decentralised way.
+The Teia Community is working on a community-owned, open-source fork of the Tezos NFT platform [Hic et Nunc/H=N](https://www.hicetnunc.xyz/) that aims to continue the spirit of H=N in a decentralised way.

+Teia is an open, digital platform for ideas and creative works, traded as OBJKT NFTs.
+Teia is an artwork made of artworks; A place where artists and collectors come together as equals in order to emancipate and democratize art.
+We want to elevate art, no matter how known or unknown the artist.
+We want to protect our art.
+We want to fill the blank canvas that is Teia.

+Teia is build on Tezos blockchain “a pioneering layer 1 Proof-of-Stake blockchain, has always been recognized as an energy-efficient alternative to more traditional Proof of Work blockchains.
+The total annual carbon footprint of the Tezos blockchain is equivalent to the average energy footprint of 17 global citizens.”
+(From [Tezos official page tezos.com](https://tezos.com/carbon/))

+Teia is and always will be a work-in-progress, built and improved by its participants.
+We believe that we as a collective can be bigger than the sum of our members.

 ## Enter the Teia Community
 - [teia.art](https://teia.art)